OddCommon/oddcommon-code-test/README.md

 ## The task:

-Build a single page application that pulls from the Vimeo API and shows a list of curated videos.
-The page should populate with the static thumbnail image provided by Vimeo, its title and a set of like and dislike buttons.
+Build a single page application that shows a list of curated videos from Vimeo.
+The page should populate with the static thumbnail provided by Vimeo, its title and a set of like and dislike buttons.
 These buttons should persist their like or disliked status between page refreshes.

 As you scroll the cell that is the most in view should start playing its video inline.
 We look to you on how you want to handle scrolling and animating these cells.
 If you have a neat idea for an interaction that is different than just a native scroll that’s great and we’d love to see it.

-When a user taps on a cell it should seamlessly transition to a detail view and begin playing the video with sound and custom controls should appear below with a progress bar over the video.
+When a user taps on a cell it should seamlessly transition to a detail view and begin playing the video with sound, and custom controls should appear below with a progress bar over the video.
 Again we defer to you on how you’d like to handle this transition.

 When a user taps the next and previous buttons it should transition to the next or previous video in the config file.
 No need for infinite looping, it is okay to disable the previous and next buttons when you’ve hit the min and max of the list.